ricardolarajacome/ricardolarajacome/README.md

 # Hey there, I'm Ricardo 🖖🏼

-🎲 💵 📊 I'm into probability, statistics, data visualization and economics 🎲 💵 📊
+🎲 💵 📊 I'm into probability, statistics, data visualization and economics.

-🌱 I'm currently learning Python and Alteryx
+🌱 I'm currently learning Python and Alteryx.

 💬 Ask me about SQL, Tableau and PowerBI.